-In this article, we will discuss the most important questions on the Decision Trees which is helpful to get you a clear understanding of the techniques, and also for Data Science Interviews, which covers its very fundamental level to complex concepts.
+In this article, we will discuss the most important Decision Tree interview questions,which are helpful to get you a clear understanding of the techniques, and also for Data Science Interviews, which cover all topics from its fundamentals to complex level concepts.

-The final output of the Decision Trees is a Tree having Decision nodes and leaf nodes.
+A machine learning model like a decision tree can be easily trained on a dataset by finding the best splits to make at each node.
+The Decision Trees’ final output is a Tree with Decision nodes and leaf nodes.
 A Decision Tree can operate on both categorical and numerical data.

-2. List down some popular algorithms used for deriving Decision Trees along with their attribute selection measures.
+Q2.
+List down some popular algorithms used for deriving Decision Trees and their attribute selection measures.

 Some of the popular algorithms used for constructing decision trees are:

-1. ID3 (Iterative Dichotomiser): Uses Information Gain as attribute selection measure.
+- ID3 (Iterative Dichotomiser): Uses Information Gain as an attribute selection measure.

-3. CART (Classification and Regression Trees) – Uses Gini Index as attribute selection measure.
+- CART (Classification algorithm and Regression Trees) – Uses Gini Index as an attribute selection measure.

-Moreover, it does verify whether the split will lead to the lowest impurity or not as well as the solution provided by the greedy algorithm is not guaranteed to be optimal, it often produces a solution that’s reasonably good since finding the optimal Tree is an NP-Complete problem that requires exponential time complexity.
+Moreover, it verifies whether the split will lead to the lowest impurity, and the solution provided by the greedy algorithm is not guaranteed to be optimal.
+It often produces a reasonably good solution since finding the optimal Tree is an NP-Complete problem requiring exponential time complexity.

 As a result, it makes the problem intractable even for small training sets.
-This is why we must go for a “reasonably good” solution instead of an optimal solution.
+This is why we must choose a “reasonably good” solution instead of an optimal one.

 The most widely used algorithm for building a Decision Tree is called ID3.
 ID3 uses Entropy and Information Gain as attribute selection measures to construct a Decision Tree.